tlab-wide/SpatialID/README.md

 This dataset provides spatial identifiers (Spatial IDs) derived from the 2023–2024 CityGML datasets for Tokyo’s 23 special wards.
 The Spatial IDs are compatible with the format and methodology of the [PLATEAU Spatial ID Generator](https://github.com/Project-PLATEAU/PLATEAU-generator-for-spatialid), a reference implementation developed under the Japanese Digital Agency’s 3D urban model standardisation initiative.

-Each identifier corresponds to a single building object from the `bldg` layer of the original CityGML dataset.
-The output consists of CSV files structured to support downstream indexing, spatial filtering, and voxel-based analysis.
+Each identifier corresponds to a single CityGML object from the `bldg` layer of the original CityGML dataset.
+The output consists of CSV files structured to support downstream indexing, spatial querying, and voxel-based analysis.
 Identifiers are generated at **zoom level 25**, corresponding to a voxel resolution of approximately **1m × 1m × 1m**.

 ---